pthompson/luna_take_home/README.md

 # LunaTakeHome

-This project is a solution for the "Build an Open Graph previewer" take home project for Luna Engineering.
+This project is a solution for the "Build an Open Graph previewer" take home project.

 The project is implemented as a Phoenix LiveView app.
 The primary page is a LiveView.
 While LiveViews execute in their own process and, as such, don't